railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 ===========================

-To open a Production Order, use the menu :menuselection:`Manufacturing --> Production Orders --> New Production Order`.
+To open a Production Order, use the menu :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders` and click on `New` button.
 You get a blank form for entering a new production order as shown in the figure :ref:`fig-mrpprdnew`.

 .. _fig-mrpprdnew: